dustinstansbury/theclevermachine/about.md

 include_in_header: true
 ---

+Hi!
+My name is [Dustin Stansbury](http://dustinstansbury.net).
 This blog is an attempt to distill some of the knowledge I’ve gained through my experiences as a former computational neursocientist and current data scientist.

 The content of the blog will be posts about statistics, machine learning, analysis techniques, algorithms, theory--basically stuff that I find cool,  exciting, or helpful.